Moving a Pet to Germany

 If your pet has an older microchip, it may be possible to carry a chip reader with you, but your vet can easily and safely implant your pet with a second, ISO-compatible chip.
 Note that pets with two microchips must show the number and date of implantation for BOTH chips on all documents.

-At Starwood Pet Travel, we strongly urge pet parents to also register their pet’s microchip with Global Pet Register.
+We strongly urge pet parents to also register their pet’s microchip with Global Pet Register.
 Other registries are country-specific; GPR is the only pet recovery database that works around the world.

 What Are the Quarantine Requirements for a Pet Traveling to Germany?